 Before the 1950s, there was little differentiation between toy trains and model railroads–model railroads were toys by definition.
 Pull toys and wind-up trains were marketed by children, while electrical trains were marketed towards teens, especially teenaged boys.
 Consumer interest in trains as toys waned in the late 1950s, but has experienced resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

 Now, S gauge and O gauge railroads are still considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s into the 1970s).
 However, as a result of their high cost, one is more inclined to find an HO scale or N scale train set at a toy shop than an O scale set.

-Many modern electrical toy trains comprise sophisticated electronic equipment that exude digitized sound effects and allow the operator to securely and easily run several remote controller trains on a single loop of track.
-In the last few decades, many toy rail operators will operate a train with a TV camera in the front part of the motor and hooked up to a display, such as computer monitor.
-This will show an image, similar to that of a real (smaller size) railroad)
+Many modern electric toy trains comprise sophisticated electronic equipment which exude digitized sound effects and permit the operator to safely and easily run several remote controller trains on a single loop of course.
+In the last few years, many toy train operators may operate a train using a TV camera at the front part of the motor and hooked up to a screen, such as pc monitor.
+This will show a picture, similar to that of a real (smaller size) railroad)